Adobe-Marketing-Cloud/tools/repo/README.md

 #### Windows:

 Cygwin is required, and repo must be called explicitly using Cygwin's `bash`.

+Make sure the folder containing `repo` is in cygwin's `$PATH` variable.
+Alternatively replace `-l repo` in the parameters below with the full absolute path, for example `-l c:\repoinstallfolder\repo`.

 * put
   * Program: `<path-to-cygwin>\bin\bash` - for example: `C:\cygwin64\bin\bash`